Miradot/webinar/README.md

 ## Getting involved

-This project is supposed to work as a tutorial on how to get started with Intersight.
+This project is supposed to work as examples to get started with automation in several areas.
 If you have any suggestions on what else to include, feel free to reach ut by creating an issue.

 ## Licensing info